 Examine the rim of the bath tub.
 You are looking for two features:

-If the rim of the bath tub overhangs the walls then it will be much easier to carry, especially when filled with water.
+- Overhang – If the rim of the bath tub overhangs the walls then it will be much easier to carry, especially when filled with water.

 Is the bath tub easy to dry?

 A commonly overlooked feature of baby bath tubs is the ease in which they dry.
 Since you are going to wash your baby once or more each day it is vital that the tub quickly and easily dries.
 If any area of the tub remains constantly damp then you will have mold and mildew growing before you realize it.
+Look for tubs made of mildew-resistant materials whenever possible.

 Baby Bath Tub Alternatives